-The following management's discussion and analysis of the Company's financial condition and results of operations (the "MD&A") contains forwardlooking statements that involve risks, uncertainties and assumptions including, among others, statements regarding our capital needs, business plans and expectations.
-In evaluating these statements, you should consider various factors, including the risks, uncertainties and assumptions set forth in reports and other documents we have filed with or furnished to the SEC and, including, without limitation, this Quarterly Report on Form 10-Q for the three months ended May 31, 2021, and our Annual Report on Form 10-K for the fiscal year ended February 28, 2021, including the consolidated financial statements and related notes contained therein.
+The following management's discussion and analysis of the Company's financial condition and results of operations (the "MD&A") contains forward-looking statements that involve risks, uncertainties and assumptions including, among others, statements regarding our capital needs, business plans and expectations.
+In evaluating these statements, you should consider various factors, including the risks, uncertainties and assumptions set forth in reports and other documents we have filed with or furnished to the SEC and, including, without limitation, this Quarterly Report on Form 10-Q for the six months ended August 31, 2021, and our Annual Report on Form 10-K for the fiscal year ended February 28, 2021, including the consolidated financial statements and related notes contained therein.
 These factors, or any one of them, may cause our actual results or actions in the future to differ materially from any forward-looking statement made in this document.
-Refer to "Cautionary Note Regarding Forward-looking Statements" as disclosed in our Annual Report.
+Refer to "Cautionary Note Regarding Forward-looking Statements" as disclosed in our Annual Report on Form 10-K for the fiscal year ended February 28, 2021, and Item 1A, Risk Factors, under Part II - Other Information of this Quarterly Report.